Izz91/marketing-campaign-ab-test/README.md

 - **Null Hypothesis (H0):** The conversion rate of the Test group is less than or equal to the Control group.
 - **Alternative Hypothesis (H1):** The conversion rate of the Test group is greater than the Control group.

-The A/B Testing Analysis employed multiple statistical approaches:
+For the A/B Testing Analysis , several multiple statistical approaches are employed:
 1. **Z-test for Proportions**
 is parametric test that suitable for comparison of two proportions, given sufficient sample size and observed events.
 We applied this method to the *conversion rates*.
 While the Test group showed a slightly higher conversion rate, the calculated p-value from the one-tailed Z-test is above the predefined significance level (alpha = 0.05).
 Thus this leads us  to a **failure to reject** the null hypothesis.

 2. **Mann-Whitney U Test**
-   Given the non-normal distribution of *num_impressions*, the non-parametric Mann-Whitney U test is utilized to compare the distributions of impressions between the groups.
+   is a non-parametric test used on non-normal distribution.
+The test is applied on the non-normal distribution of *num_impressions*, to compare the distributions of impressions between the two groups.
 This test revealed a **statistically significant difference** in the distribution of *num_impressions* (p-value < 0.05).
-This indicates that the **Test Campaign influenced** the pattern of impression delivery differently from the Control Campaign.

-3. **Bootstrapping**
+This mean the Test Campaign fundamentally changed how impressions are distributed among users, even if it doesn't translate to a significant difference in conversion rate.

-    To provide a robust, assumption-free assessment for the difference in conversion rates, we conduct a bootstrapping analysis.
+4. **Bootstrapping** is used as assumption-free assessment for the difference in conversion rates.
 By resampling the data, we generate the distribution of the difference in conversion rate.
 The resulting 95% confidence interval for the difference included zero.
 The bootstrapped one-tailed p-value also indicated **no statistically significant difference in conversion rates** at the 0.05 significance level.

 <img width="781" height="547" alt="Image" src="https://github.com/user-attachments/assets/bc8b8fed-ecd8-4568-b325-4bde37661a3f" />